Jmartelleti/Jmartelleti/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Studying programming and mechanical engineering.
+Looking to unite them in the future.

 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.